Trump to GOP senators: 'Inaction is not an option'

 He added: "People are hurting.
 Inaction is not an option and frankly, I don't think we should leave town unless we have a health insurance plan, unless we can give our people great health care because we are close, we are very close."

+The top Republican added that while it is "pretty obvious we have had some difficulty in getting 50 votes to proceed," he intends to "vote on the motion to proceed next week."

+He added: "So the takeaway from what I am telling you is no harm is done by getting on the bill."

-Congress is set to depart Washington in mid-August, where they will return to their home states for the remainder of the month.
+Congress is set to depart Washington in mid-August, when members will return to their home states for the remainder of the month.
 Trump is also expected to spend a prolonged period away from the White House in August.

 "I am ready to act," Trump said.
 "I have pen in hand, believe me, I am sitting in that office, I have pen in hand.
 You never had that before."

-The meeting -- the second Trump luncheon with senators on the topic -- comes a day after Senate Majority Leader Mitch McConnell's second plan to gut the Affordable Care Act was knocked off course by four senators who said they wouldn't go along with the bill.
+The meeting -- the second Trump luncheon with senators on the topic -- comes a day after Senate Majority Leader Mitch McConnell's backup plan to gut the Affordable Care Act was knocked off course by four senators who said they wouldn't go along with the bill.
 It marked the second-time McConnell hit a roadblock in less than 24 hours.

 'He wants to remain a senator, doesn't he?'